IIM-Creative-Technology/rattrapages-mohamadelhaf/README.md

 made the tables dynamic,
-updated the migration file for the tables, the model and the controller, also the routes fetched the tables from the tables_table in the database, created the seeder to seed the tables_table in the database, added the boolean field to see if a table is reserved, added the pics,
+updated the migration file for the tables, the model and the controller, also the routes fetched the tables from the tables_table in the database, created the seeder to seed the tables_table in the database: php artisan db:seed --class=CategoriesTableSeeder  , added the boolean field to see if a table is reserved, added the pics,